kanzure/culture_shock/DEVELOPER_NOTE.md

 ## Debug setup
-* PA0 and PA1, as seen here, are responsible for pulsing
+* PA0 and PA1, as seen here in kvboard v0.1, are the wires for pulsing the switched power supply to get high volts.
 ![alt text](https://raw.githubusercontent.com/kanzure/culture_shock/0ed7805f742bc01429d4466670109e092e9572f7/hardware_schematics_layouts/kvboard.png "KiloVolt producing circuit-board v0.1 (2017-2-16)")
 * Connect your oscilloscope to these pins to watch the pulse widths and periods of each digital operation from the microcontroller
   * These are useful to trigger on